tensorflow/datasets/.github/ISSUE_TEMPLATE/dataset-request.md

 ---
 name: Dataset request
-about: Template for requesting a dataset to be added
+about: Request a dataset to be added
 title: "[data request] <dataset name>"
 labels: dataset request
 assignees: ''